darkreapyre/Athena-HOL/Lab2/README.md

     ![glue20](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/glue_uncomp_scanresult.PNG)

-20. What we see is the Run time and Data scanned numbers for Amazon Athena to query and scan the uncompressed data from the previous section.
+19. What we see is the Run time and Data scanned numbers for Amazon Athena to query and scan the **uncompressed**  data.

-> Note: Athena charges you by the amount of data scanned per query.
-You can save on costs and get better performance if you partition the data, compress data, or convert it to columnar formats such as Apache Parquet.

 ## Deleting the Glue database, crawlers and ETL Jobs created for this Lab